rachung2510/FYP70_SocialRobot/JetsonNanoSetup.md

 - Open PuTTY, set "Connection Type" to "Serial", input the COM port into the "Serial line" and set "Speed" to "115200", then click "Open".
 9. Connect your Nano to a power supply with a type-C cable.
 The supply should be 5V, so you can use a powerbank.
 10. Complete the initial setup from the display or the terminal.
 Make sure you remember your username & password.
 I used "nvidia" for both.
 For APP partition size, use the max size suggested.
 11. If running headless set-up (through micro-USB), there may be a network configuration stage.
 Connect the Nano to your laptop through a LAN cable and select "eth0".
+You might have to perform steps 2-3 in **Configuring Nano for SSH**.

 ## Configuring Nano for SSH
 If you don't have a monitor, keyboard and mouse, SSH is a good idea.
 To SSH, you need a USB Wifi adapter or an Ethernet cable with a USB to LAN adapter if necessary.